lasquires/all-in-one-transcriber/README.md

 # Open a new PowerShell window (important), then initialize conda for PS:
 conda init powershell

-# Close and reopen PowerShell so your profile changes take effect
+# Close and re-open PowerShell so your profile changes take effect
 ```

 > If you cannot use winget, download Miniconda from the official site and run the installer.
 After installing, run `conda init powershell`, then restart PowerShell.